josephkamau32/Portfolio/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:8080`
+The app will be available at `http://localhost:5173` (Vite default port)

 ## 📁 Project Structure